jforozcoo/talbot-effect-optics/README.md

 # talbot-effect-optics
-A single shot holography system based on the talbot effect is simulated.
+Simulation of a single shot holography system based on the talbot effect.
 Light propagation is modeled using the Angular Spectrum method.